1

 Recently, I watched Marley and Me and I couldn’t bear the thought of losing her.
 Fortunately, she is still full of energy and looks like she’ll be around for a while.

-I’ve posted about her over the years, some of them being the most read entries I’ve written.
+the years, some of them being the most read entries I’ve written.

 After the story of Shoep and John here is the link I am especially sensitive to her longevity and day to day life.
 She has had cancer surgery and still has the energy to love my family, although she is especially attached to me.
 It is mutual.